 This scholarship is available to high school seniors and college students.Click Here For Application

 Fairfield County’s Community Foundation (FCCF) Scholarships

 Fairfield County’s Community Foundation manages a large and exciting scholarship program for both graduating high school seniors and full-time students already enrolled in college.
 The 2020 scholarship program has closed.
 No late submissions will be accepted.
-Please check back in mid-January 2021, when the next program begins.
+Please check back when the next program begins.